Our teachers have a wide breadth of education and experience. We can find the perfect fit for your music student.

 Nora Hampton has a B.S. in Music Education from Roberts Wesleyan College.
 Nora is a retired general music teacher.
 In the studio, she teaches piano and keyboard.

 Samantha Heagerty has a BM in Music Education from the Crane School of Music at SUNY Potsdam, and a Master’s in Elementary and Special Education from Roberts Wesleyan College.
 She is primarily a clarinet player and plays in the Eastman Music Educator’s Wind Ensemble.
-She also plays bass clarinet with the Hilton-Parma Gazebo Band.
-Samantha currently teaches general music at Bernabi Elementary School in Spencerport.
-In the studio, she teaches woodwinds, brass, guitar and piano.
+Samantha currently teaches general and instrumental music at Holley Elementary.
+In the studio, she teaches woodwinds, guitar, ukulele and piano.

 Emily Hutchinson has a B.S. in Music Performance from Roberts Wesleyan College and is passionate about teaching all ages and skill levels.
 She has appeared as a concerto soloist with four orchestras, and in 2015 she was a winner of the National Flute Association Collegiate Flute Choir Competition, performing at the NFA Convention in Washington, D.C.
 She was selected as the principal flutist in the New England Intercollegiate Band and has flute choir, wind ensemble, orchestral, and accompanying experience.
 At the studio, Emily teaches flute, piano, and piccolo.